How to Deal With Common Plant Pathogens: Mold, Spider Mites, and Mildew

 It’s common to hear people use the term mildew generically to refer to any kind of mold growth, but gardeners know better.
 Mildew is a certain type of mold with a flat growth habit.
 There are two types that are notorious for damaging plants: powdery mildew and downy mildew.

 Powdery mildew is a scourge to gardeners and farmers across the country.
 It leaves a white, dusty coating on leaves, stems, and flowers alike and affects everything from hemp to roses and apples to cucumbers.
-Like most fungi, powdery mildew spreads by spores and it is especially bad in humid environments , so the keys to keeping it at bay are to reduce the spread by giving the plants plenty of air circulation and ensuring that the foliage stays dry by watering in the morning instead of at night and ensuring proper drainage.
-Some gardeners also recommend spraying a baking soda and water solution or, in extreme cases, commercial fungicides.
+Like most fungi, powdery mildew spreads by fungal spores and it is especially bad in humid environments , so the keys to keeping it at bay are to reduce the spread by giving the plants plenty of air circulation and ensuring that the foliage stays dry by watering in the morning instead of at night and ensuring proper drainage.
+Some gardeners also recommend spraying a baking soda and water solution or, in extreme cases, commercial fungicides for disease management.

 Downy mildew also thrives in wet conditions, discoloring the upper portions of leaves and creating a spore mat of white or gray mold on their bottoms.
 Downy mildew affects annuals and perennials, flowers, and food crops alike and unlike powdery mildew, it does not respond to fungicides.
 The best way to control downy mildew is to remove and destroy infected foliage and to buy resistant cultivars whenever possible.
 Soil ph may also affect some soil borne fungi and other plant diseases that affect plant tissue like downy mildew.

 The Bottom Line